 Defending Against Assault Charges

-• You acted in self-defense or defense of others;
+- Acting in self-defense or defense of others

-• The weapon in your possession does not meet the “deadly” criteria.
+- The weapon did not meet the “deadly” criteria

 Contact a Greensburg Assault Attorney Today